La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 Or, better yet, head to Birch Aquarium to see their human-made tide pools.

-Dogs are not allowed on San Diego beaches, boardwalks, and adjacent parks from November 1 – March 31 between 9 a.m. and 4 p.m.
-They are now allowed on San Diego beaches between 9 a.m. and 6 p.m. from April 1 to October 31.
+Dogs are not allowed on San Diego beaches, boardwalks, and adjacent parks from November 1 to March 31 between 9 a.m. and 4 p.m.
+They are not allowed on San Diego beaches between 9 a.m. and 6 p.m. from April 1 to October 31.

-La Jolla is a part of the City of San Diego, so we adhere to these same laws.
-So, what this means is that you can bring your dog to La Jolla beaches outside of these banned hours.
+La Jolla is part of the City of San Diego, so we adhere to these same laws.
+This means that you can bring your dog to La Jolla beaches outside of these banned hours.

-However, it’s best practice to keep your dog away from any tide pool areas, as dogs and marine life typically don’t mix well.
+However, keeping your dog away from tide pools is best practice, as dogs and marine life typically don’t mix well.

 What time is low tide at La Jolla tide pools?